 Red blood cells transport oxygen and nutrients to the tissues and remove carbon dioxide and waste.
 Red blood cells are indicated for more than 70% of all transfusions.
 Accident victims, patients with ulcers and patients undergoing surgery use red blood cells.

 Platelets act to induce clotting and control bleeding.

-Plasma is 92% water, miscellaneous elements and 7% protein from which derivatives are made.
-Cryoprecipitate, antihemophilic factor and fresh frozen plasma can be given to patients who have hemophilia and other bleeding problems.
-Gamma Globulin is used to supplement the immune system in fighting disease such as hepatitis, and serum albumin is given to treat and prevent shock.
+Plasma is 92% water, miscellaneous elements and 7% protein from which cryoprecipitate, gamma globulin, or albumin can be made.
+Cryoprecipitate and plasma can be given to bleeding patients who have clotting problems.
+Gamma globulin can be used to supplement the immune system in a person who is severely immunocompromised.
+Albumin can be given in specific scenarios to patients in shock.

 White blood cells protect the body against disease and infection.
 They move through the blood stream to attack and absorb bacteria and other "foreign" bodies.
 Since white blood cells are likely to cause a negative reaction in blood recipients, these cells are are removed from the blood donation and used for research.